Paranormal Activity 4: Plot

 As the month progresses, there are even more unusual activities, such as Wyatt going into a trance and levitating Alex.
 One night, a possessed Katie sneaks into the house and tells Wyatt she'll wait until he is "ready".
 Alex tries to show her parents the footage, but it has been mysteriously erased.

-The next day, while Doug and Alex are out, Holly is violently thrown against the ceiling, and Ben, visiting the home to inform Alex about the symbol's relation to a coven, has his neck snapped by Katie.
+The next day, while Doug and Alex are out, Holly is violently thrown against the ceiling and killed by an unseen force.
+A few minutes later, Ben arrives to inform Alex about the symbol's relation to a coven.
+As he sits on Alex's computer chair, Katie appears behind him and before he can react, she snaps his neck and hides his body in the closet.
 Alex and Doug arrive home at night after dinner and Doug goes next door, believing he saw Holly and Wyatt.
-Alex finds Ben's body in the house and is suddenly knocked down by an unseen force and dragged.
+Alex finds Ben's body and is suddenly knocked down by an unseen force and dragged around.
 She flees to Katie's home and finds Doug being dragged out of sight.
 She searches for him when she hears Wyatt's voice, before a demonic Katie runs towards her in a hallway.
 Alex escapes from Katie by jumping through a window into the yard, where she finds Wyatt and a crowd of women walking towards her.
-She attempts to flee but Katie appears behind her.
-The camera falls to the ground and the footage is cut off, implying that Alex had been presumably killed.
+She attempts to flee but Katie appears behind her as the camera falls to the ground and the footage is cut off.